keivinonline/devops-tools/terraform/terraform_associate_003/README.md

     -platform=windows_amd64
 ```
 - this will download and verify all official packages

+## Navigate core workflow
+### Core workflow
+1. write
+- author of infra as code
+2. plan
+- preview before applying
+3. apply
+- provision resources
+## Commands - Init
+- can run `-from-module=MODULE_SOURCE` to copy the module source into the current directory before init
+    - can be used in a VCS flow
+- `-migrate-state` copies existing state to new backend
+  - `-force-copy` suppresses command prompt to confirm
+- `-reconfigure` disregards any existing backend configuration and prevents migration of any existing state
+- `-backend=false` to skip backend initialization
+- `-backend-config=...` for partial backend configuration
 ## Best practices
 ### Data Sharing
 - explicitly configuration such a `data.terraform_remote_state.vpc.outputs.subnet_id`